 - Mitsugi's dad being a professor at Helsink is a punny reference to Van Helsing.

 - The confrontation between Mitsugu and Mai's dads and Dr. Chihiro in Episode 5 is full of references to Hellsing.
 And to drive the point home, Mitsugu's dad is voiced by Joji Nakata.

 - Episode 6 is a parody of Castlevania.

 - Episode 7 is, in-universe, explicitly a homage to François Truffaut's Day for Night.
 Kaoru cosplays as the Chesire Cat, specifically the Disney version.
-Also, a Metro-Goldwyn-Mayer logo parody with a beagle.
+Also, a Metro-Goldwyn-Mayer logo parody with a basset hound.

-- Slapstick Knows No Gender: Mitsugu gets smacked around a lot, as do the other girls in the Blood Donation Club.
+- Slapstick: Mitsugu gets smacked around a lot, as do the other girls in the Blood Donation Club.

 - Snap Back: The town is seemingly destroyed by Mai in her dragon form at the end of Episode 4, but is completely back to normal by the start of the next one.
 The gyoza restaurant she wrecks in Episode 3 is likewise shown rebuilt by the time of Episode 5.